 After such a period, within our database, we anonymise records so we can reference behavioural patterns in our data analytics, but the information is no longer personal to you.

 Legacy income is vital to sustaining WaterAid’s work.
-We may keep some of your personal information for at least 13 years after we receive the full gift or longer in some circumstances, so that we can administer legacy gifts and communicate effectively with the families of people leaving us legacies.
+We may keep some of your personal information if we receive a pledge, intention to pledge or enquiry into leaving a legacy for at least 6 years after we receive the full gift or longer in some circumstances, so that we can administer legacy gifts and communicate effectively with the families of people leaving us legacies.
 This also enables us to identify and analyse the source of legacy income we receive.

 Our legal basis for processing your information